Updated February 3, 2023

 This French territory has 1,000km of coast and nearly 200 beaches.
 As in Malta, historic sights abound: don’t miss the Roman ruins of Aléria and Filitosa’s prehistoric sites.

 Quicken your pulse along Corsica’s GR-20 hiking path or plunge into snorkel-worthy waters along the shores of La Balagne.
-With lavender and heather perfuming the sea breeze, and cuisine overflowing with blossom honey, boar saucisson and rich Brin d’Amour cheese, Corsica will beguile you through all four senses.
+With lavender and heather perfuming the sea breeze, and cuisine overflowing with blossom honey, boar saucisson and rich Brin d’Amour cheese, Corsica will beguile you through all five senses.

 The main island, Porquerolles, is about 20 minutes from Hyères on France’s south coast and its national park designation means much of the island is wonderfully untouched.
 Transport is of the two-wheeled kind (cars are banned) and hotels are few and far between.